Key Takeaways

 HealthKit is Apple's iOS framework for health data (stable since 2014).
 Health Connect is Android's unified platform replacing Google Fit APIs (sunset June 30, 2025).
 HealthKit offers consistent implementation across Apple devices; Health Connect faces Android fragmentation with manufacturer variations.
 Both require permission management and background sync, but Health Connect migration is urgent for any current Fit API implementations.

 Google Fit APIs stop working June 30, 2025, forcing Android apps to migrate to Health Connect or lose all wearable functionality.
 This architectural change affects permission models, data schemas, and sync patterns—not just a simple API swap.
-Apps using Fit APIs after the deadline break completely, losing access to steps, heart rate, sleep, and all metrics.
-Experienced wearables development companies navigate Android fragmentation and manufacturer-specific Health Connect implementations.
+Apps using Fit APIs after the deadline break completely.
+Experienced mobile health app development companies navigate Android fragmentation and manufacturer-specific Health Connect implementations.

-Modern integration supports 200+ devices: Consumer (Apple Watch, Fitbit, Garmin, Whoop, Oura), Health-focused (CGMs, blood pressure monitors, pulse oximeters), Medical-grade (FDA-cleared heart monitors, ECG devices, clinical sensors), and Aggregators (Apple Health, Health Connect).
-Top developers maintain SDK relationships with proprietary manufacturers (Oura, Whoop, Dexcom) enabling deeper integration than public APIs—real-time alerts, historical exports, device configuration.
+Modern mobile health app development supports 200+ devices: Consumer (Apple Watch, Fitbit, Garmin, Whoop, Oura), health-focused (CGMs, blood pressure monitors, pulse oximeters), medical-grade (FDA-cleared heart monitors, ECG devices, clinical sensors), and aggregators (Apple Health, Health Connect).
+Top developers maintain SDK relationships with proprietary manufacturers (Oura, Whoop, Dexcom) enabling deeper integration than public APIs.

 Normalization converts inconsistent device outputs into standardized formats.
 Heart rate from Apple Watch uses different structures than Garmin or Whoop.
 Without normalization: devices can't be compared, clinical algorithms break when switching devices, AI models fail across vendors, and EHR integration becomes impossible.
-Professional services implement normalization layers mapping proprietary formats to FHIR standards, handling unit conversions, timezone reconciliation, and data quality flags.
+Professional mobile health app development services implement normalization layers mapping proprietary formats to FHIR standards.

 Build in-house when: wearables are core differentiation, you have health tech expertise, you're planning 5+ years development, and can staff specialists.
-Outsource when: wearables are supporting features, you lack multi-device expertise, regulatory requirements exceed capabilities, or time-to-market demands proven patterns.
-Hybrid works well: partner for architecture and complex integrations (Health Connect migration, proprietary SDKs, FHIR mapping) while maintaining in-house feature development.
-Eastern European agencies like Momentum offer cost-effective outsourcing with ISO 13485 compliance.
+Outsource mobile health app development when: wearables are supporting features, you lack multi-device expertise, regulatory requirements exceed capabilities, or time-to-market demands proven patterns.
+Hybrid works well: partner for architecture and complex integrations while maintaining in-house feature development.

 .png)